creatif-studio/farmers/README.md

 # Deploy

 This project provides a set of Ansible, Terraform and Vagrant configuration files to deploy a docker/native applications to a local/cloud environment.
 The deployment process includes setting up the necessary infrastructure, configuring servers, installing software, and starting the application.
+See our `ROADMAP.md` for details.

 ## Prerequisites